sccprofessor/pitchly/README.md

 Usage
 -----
 - Open index.html in your browser (or from your server's URL).
-- Select notes, chord, key, timing, and enter a song title.
+- Select 4 notes, key, timing, and enter a song title.
-- Use Play to hear the sequence, Save to store, and Load to retrieve by title.
+- Use Play to hear the 4-note sequence, Save to store, and Load to retrieve by title.

 ---